utnet-org/contract-new-project-template/whitelist/README.md

 /// Removes the given staking pool account ID from the whitelist.
 /// Returns `true` if the staking pool was present in the whitelist before, `false` otherwise.
-/// This method can only be called by the NEAR foundation. pub fn remove_staking_pool(&mut self, staking_pool_account_id: AccountId) -> bool;
+/// This method can only be called by the UNC foundation. pub fn remove_staking_pool(&mut self, staking_pool_account_id: AccountId) -> bool;

 /// Adds the given staking pool factory contract account ID to the factory whitelist.
 /// Returns `true` if the factory was not in the whitelist before, `false` otherwise.
-/// This method can only be called by the NEAR foundation. pub fn add_factory(&mut self, factory_account_id: AccountId) -> bool;
+/// This method can only be called by the UNC foundation. pub fn add_factory(&mut self, factory_account_id: AccountId) -> bool;

 /// Removes the given staking pool factory account ID from the factory whitelist.
 /// Returns `true` if the factory was present in the whitelist before, `false` otherwise.
-/// This method can only be called by the NEAR foundation. pub fn remove_factory(&mut self, factory_account_id: AccountId) -> bool;
+/// This method can only be called by the UNC foundation. pub fn remove_factory(&mut self, factory_account_id: AccountId) -> bool;
 ```